The Australian (1824 newspaper): The later years

-Wardell was followed as editor and publisher by Atwell Edwin Hayes in 1828 and he remained in charge till 1833.
+Wardell was followed as editor and publisher by Atwell Edwin Hayes in 1828 and he was still in charge in 1837.
 He was followed by George Nichols as editor and co-owner till June 1841.
 The assistant editor under Nichols was journalist James Martin.
 Abraham Cohen (1812–1874) was the printer of the newspaper by April 1836 and he became co-owner, in partnership with Nichols, in May 1837.
 Cohen was the editor, printer and sole owner by September 1838 and he remained in charge till September 1839.
 Printer George Moss (1809–1854) and the Rev. Wickham M. Hesketh (1807–1868) were the co-owners by June 1841 and they continued as joint owners till their partnership was dissolved in June 1843.
 Thomas Forster was the printer and publisher for the owners by December 1843.
 Forster and Edwyn Henry Statham (1811–1887) were joint owners by January 1844.
 Wealthy pastoralist James Macarthur was a financial backer of the newspaper by mid 1843 and as a mortgagee was owed £2,600.
 Soon after he assumed ownership.
 Edward Smith Hall (1786–1860) was made editor in April 1846 and he remained till June 1847.

 There were hazards to editing a colonial newspaper.
 Wardell was challenged to a duel by the governor's private secretary over an article that had appeared in The Australian in 1827.
 In the same year he was sued for libel.
 The same thing happened to the next editor, Atwell Hayes, who in 1829 was found guilty of criminal libel, fined £100 and sentenced to six months in prison.

 The market value of the newspaper as a going concern fluctuated over the years.
 It was valued at £3,600 when purchased by a consortium of Sydney auctioneers in 1828.
 But its value had declined to £2,000 by 1843, probably due to the economic depression of the early 1840s.

 Its circulation also varied over time.
 It was reported to average 600 copies per issue in 1827, but this had fallen to 400 by 1836.
 By March 1838 circulation had risen to 800 copies per issue.

 Sometimes publication had to be suspended due to a shortage of newsprint.
 Another problem was a shortage of skilled labour.
 Assigned convicts were used in the print works but they could be unreliable employees.
 In 1838, the owners placed an advertisement cautioning publicans against supplying liquor to, "any Assigned Servant of this Establishment," and advised that, "Any credit given [would be] at their own risk."